alisasgithub/alisa-digital-garden/_notes/roots-books/do-nothing.md

 ---
-layout: note
+layout: book
-title: "How To Do Nothing"
+title: "How to Do Nothing"
 date: 2022-01-06
 tag: [ social media, internet culture ]
 growth: growth-x